 - When you change a letter or assign a new letter to a certain drive but suddenly found that the letter you wanted is unavailable in the drive letter drop-down list, however, the letter is not taken by another drive.
 Then it might tell you that the letter has already been used by some external storage media that is being connected to the computer right now.

 Usually, the rule of the Windows drive letter assignment is like this.
+Click the buttons below, and you can share this article.
+Just let more people know the reasons.

 Windows uses MountMgr to manage drive letters.
 MountMgr will assign the next available drive letter to each device added, regardless of type.
 With the system drive assigned the letter C, there may be other IDE, SATA or USB devices, such as a DVD ROM or a Flash drive assigned to letters D and E. When adding another drive, Windows will assign the next drive letter available, which in this case would be the drive letter H: